matze-dd/Tex2txt/README.md

 The parameters 'defs' and 'repl' for this class can be set using functions tex2txt.read\_definitions(fn) and tex2txt.read\_replacements(fn), both expecting 'None' or a file name as argument.

+**Remark.**
+Since the function tex2txt() modifies globals in its module, an application must only run it once at each point in time.

 Two additional functions support translation of line and column numbers in case of character position tracking.